januszgrze/bitcoinrollups/thebasics/blog_links.md

 ### The basics

-## Videos and podcasts on Bitcoin rollups
+## Blogs, articles and threads on Bitcoin rollups

-In this page, you'll find a comprehensive list of talks, podcasts and panels around Bitcoin rollups.
-Watch or listen at home, on a run or in the car!
+You can find the full list of video and audio materials in the sections below.

 ---